Surbh77/Chat-Assistant/README.md

 ## Running the chat Assistant

-The UI of this chat assistant is based on streamlit.
-To start this assistant you need use the following command from the working directory:
+The UI of this chat assistant is based on Streamlit.
+To start this assistant you need to use the following command from the working directory:

 ```
 streamlit run app.py
 ```